Workers' Comp Benefits For Florida First Responders To Include PTSD, Governor Says

 Changing the law has not been easy.
 Legislation was introduced after the Pulse nightclub shooting in Orlando two years ago.
 That shooting left 49 people dead.
 At least three first responders to the shooting have publicly disclosed that they have been diagnosed with PTSD.

-The bill languished in Florida's Republican-dominated legislature last year, and a related measure's prospects had been uncertain this year.
+The bill languished in Florida's Republican-dominated Legislature last year, and a related measure's prospects had been uncertain this year.
 The Florida League of Cities, for example, raised concerns about the costs to local governments that pay for police and fire departments.

 But after the Feb.
 14 high school shooting in Parkland, in which 17 people died, opposition to the bill faded.